project-oak/oak/rfcs/01780_policy_delegation.md

 `https://google.com/oak/manifests/count_people_from_pixels.json` to publish
 hashes of nodes that count the number of cats instead of the number of people.
 The only understanding of what the list of hashes published in a manifest "mean" is outside of the manifest system itself.
-It may include formal or informal guarantees about functionality or policies that the objects are subject to, but those need to be published separately.
+The publisher may make formal or informal guarantees about functionality or policies related to the trusted objects, but those need to be published separately.

 For instance, Google may have a separate web page in which expectations of what is published in each manifest are detailed, with links to each manifest, and if